'The Dictionary of Urbanism: informed, inspiring and entertaining'

 Readers of this website and of the printed dictionary are invited to contribute to the evolving dictionary.
 Please post your suggested amendments and additions on Twitter (@cowanrob) or here, supported by references wherever appropriate.
 Don't worry about the exact wording: we will turn your notes into an entry.
 If you want to know the meaning of a term not included in the printed dictionary (see the list of entries), please ask.
 All adopted changes to the dictionary will be added to the supplement, which will be incorporated into the printed dictionary’s next edition.

 Tracking the ever-changing language of urbanism is a never-ending job.
-New entries written by Rob Cowan are published quarterly in the journal Urban Design and Planning.
-A few have been posted on this website, whose new and revised terms include:
+A few new entries have been posted on this website, whose new and revised terms include:

 Athens of Germany